Awaken to the Suffering

 Awaken to the Suffering is the fourth studio album by the death metal band Pathology from San Diego.
 It was released by Victory on September 13, 2011.

 It is the first album by the band to feature Jonathan Huber who was formerly the vocalist of the Washington-based deathcore band I Declare War.
-After recording one more album following this one, Huber left the band in December 2012.
+After recording one more album; "The Time of Great Purification", Huber left the band in December 2012.